sveltejs/kit/documentation/docs/20-core-concepts/10-routing.md

 ### +layout.svelte

 To create a layout that applies to every page, make a file called `src/routes/+layout.svelte`.
-The default layout (the one that SvelteKit uses if you don't bring your own) looks like this...
+The default layout (the one that SvelteKit uses if you don't bring your own) looks like this &mdash;

 ```html
 <slot></slot>
 ```

-...but we can add whatever markup, styles and behaviour we want.
+&mdash; but we can add whatever markup, styles and behaviour we want.
 The only requirement is that the component includes a `<slot>` for the page content.
 For example, let's add a nav bar:

 ```html
 /// file: src/routes/+layout.svelte